FlorentALAPETITE/CrossGambling_Euphorie/README.md

 ## Recurent looser message
 The addon also includes a looser message system to update the game messages with the player that lost the most gold.
 To update the player name, run a full stats computation.

-### This fork is no longer maintained since I left the game.